My First Admin Widget

 Alkami’s Admin Portal

-You’ll create a new Admin widget from the template and then add functionality that will let you test and configure the USBFI.Client.Widget.FirstWidget provider service.
 You will dress up the UI with Iris components, look at TypeScript and Knockout.js and consider other features that might be nice additions to this widget.

 Alkami’s Admin Widget Template